artificis/vim-jsx/README.md

 Installation
 ------------

+### vim-plug

+The recommended installation method is via [vim-plug][6]---just add the following lines to your `~/.vimrc`:

+    Plug 'pangloss/vim-javascript'
+    Plug 'mxw/vim-jsx'

+To install from within vim, use the commands below.

+    :so ~/.vimrc
+    :PlugInstall

 ### Pathogen

-The recommended installation method is via [Pathogen][4].
+You can also add vim-jsx using [Pathogen][4].
 Then simply execute

     git clone https://github.com/mxw/vim-jsx.git ~/.vim/bundle/vim-jsx